 The participants heard fourteen earcons during testing.
 These were randomly selected from all of the sounds in the hierarchy.
 The same set of earcons was presented to each of the participants.
 Twelve of the sounds were ones that participants had heard during the training.
 The last two earcons were new ones (marked A and B in Figure 3).
 These were earcons for gaps in the hierarchy and were constructed using the same rules as the other earcons.
-Participants were told that these were new earcons that they had not heard before representing the missing nodes in the hierarchy.
 Table 2 shows which earcon represented which question.
 An earcon was played and the participants then had to choose where the it fitted into the hierarchy.
 The hierarchy was represented on screen.
 Again, the aim of this exploratory experiment was to test the participants' knowledge of the earcons, not their ability to learn hierarchies.
 None of the names of the nodes were included in the picture of the hierarchy to avoid any help they might have provided.

-3. RESULTS OF EXPERIMENT 1
+3. RESULTS